AUTOBIOGRAPHY OF WILFORD WOODRUFF.

-The Prophet invited me to
+The Prophet Joseph invited me to

 make his house my home; I accepted his